pixelspark/rethink-swift/README.md

 The driver implements the V1_0 protocol (which supports username/password authentication using SCRAM, and is available from RethinkDB 2.3.0).
 Alternatively, you can also use V0_4.
 Some commands and optional arguments may still be missing, but are usually easy to add to the code.

+The driver is written for Swift 3.
+The last version working in Swift 2.2 can be found at the tag 'last-swift2'.

 ### Installation